 The awakening process happens sooner or later.
 Usually, awakening comes when the consequences of dealing with a narcissist become severe and devastating.

 Your quality of life may drastically decline, suspicion rises, and your self-respect and mental health deteriorate.
 This is the vital stage of this process.
 You may know by now that to get over a narcissist is a hard and painful process, but you need to keep going.

 Once you become aware of the harsh reality, you know it’s the time to make some decisions and take actions.

-Mollifying the consequences of this relationship and building up your self-respect again
+Mollifying the consequences of a narcissistic relationship

 Taking the appropriate actions against a narcissist is not easy at all.
 A strong and decisive action requires self-confidence and self-respect.
 But you’re likely to be weak and exhausted from the constant battles with a narcissist.

 If a narcissist is in your environment, building up your self-respect will be a daunting task.
 However, you have to persevere.

 This phase is mostly about introspection, assessing your values, and regaining your self-confidence.
 This is the phase you can turn to yourself.

 Here you need to learn self-love and self-compassion.

 Forgive yourself for this bad experience you got involved.